^

 Names of eye drops for glaucoma

-• Prostaglandins - drugs with this active ingredient retain their activity for 24 hours.
+• Prostaglandins - drugs with this active substance retain their activity for 24 hours.
 Drops can be used to treat open-angle glaucoma, but cause side effects in the form of swelling, burning in the eyes and redness of the mucous membrane.

-1. Medicines to reduce the formation of aqueous humor
+1. Medicines to reduce aqueous humor formation

-1. Combined drugs
+1. Combination drugs

 Xalatan for glaucoma

 • Carbonic anhydrase inhibitors - drops with this substance are considered safe for the unborn child.
-But if the future mother uses tablets with carbonic anhydrase inhibitors for glaucoma, this leads to the development of congenital disorders in the baby.
+But if the expectant mother uses tablets with carbonic anhydrase inhibitors for glaucoma, this leads to the development of congenital disorders in the baby.

 • Prostaglandins – can cause premature birth.
 If the drops are used during lactation, they are excreted in breast milk and cause adverse reactions in the child.